pdcribeiro/todo/README.md

 * Handle sliding outside of element
 * Handle stop sliding when out of page

-* Click to edit task content?
-* Refactor: create Task component and pass active={true} for ActiveTasks and false for CompletedTasks
-* Reorder tasks
+Order tasks
 * How to define task order?
     * Array of task ids?
 * Click and hold
 * Drag handle?
     * For large screens only?
     * Show on hover? (desktop only)
 * Option to show/hide drag handle?
-* Allow drag new task to its place
+* Drag new task to its place
     * If using drag handle, handle blur into drag handle

+Authentication
+* Firebase auth
+* User auth
+    * Register/login/logout
-* User authentication and task filtering
+    * Task filtering

-Options
+Settings
 * Switch sliding direction?
     * Which direction do right-handed people prefer as primary direction
 * Enable/disable delete button